Meghan Markle’s ‘Suits’ Co-Stars Touch Down In Europe Ahead Of Royal Wedding

 Prince Harry and Meghan Markle’s royal wedding is just days away and invited guests are touching down in England to prepare for the extravaganza.
-This event is expected to include a fascinating variety of guests and several of Markle’s Suits co-stars have been spotted in Europe or working their way there as Meghan works on final preparations for her nuptials.
+This event is expected to include a fascinating variety of guests, and several of Markle’s Suits co-stars have been spotted in Europe or working their way there as Meghan works on final preparations for her nuptials.

 Access Hollywood shared some of the updates Meghan Markle’s Suits co-stars have shared about their travels for the royal wedding.
 Markle, who played Rachel Zane on Suits, officially bid farewell to the USA Network show in the Season 7 finale.
 Viewers watched as Rachel and new husband Mike Ross (played by Patrick J. Adams) headed off on their own to start a new life together.
 Meghan may have wrapped her time with the series, but she made lasting friendships with many of her co-stars and many of them will be at the royal wedding to watch her exchange vows with Prince Harry.